Skip to main content | Website improvement | Accessibility help

 Civil Partnerships

-Getting Married in Scotland | Getting Married Abroad | Renewal of Marriage Vows | Civil Partnerships | Our Marriage Guide
+Getting Married in Scotland, Getting Married Abroad, Renewal of Marriage Vows, Civil Partnerships, Our Marriage Guide, Mixed Sex Civil Partnerships.

 How to Register a Civil Partnership in Scotland

-• By law both parties to a proposed civil partnership registration in Scotland are required to submit civil partnership notice forms to the Registrar of the district in which the civil partnership registration is to take place informing him of their intention to form a civil partnership.
+• By law both parties to a proposed civil partnership registration in Scotland are required to submit civil partnership notice forms to the Registrar of the district in which the civil partnership registration is to take place informing them of their intention to form a civil partnership.

 Who can register a Civil Partnership in Scotland